TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-iaasvm-howtogeneralques.md

 		"visibility": "operation_type == Security",
 		"controlType": "dropdown",
 		"infoBalloonText": "Check <a href='https://aka.ms/AB-AA4e56n'>Backup FAQs</a>, <a href='https://aka.ms/AB-Restore-Permissions'>Restore permissions</a> article",
-		"displayLabel": "Select one of the related question:", "watermarkText": "Select",
+		"displayLabel": "Choose an option that best describes your situation:", "watermarkText": "Select",
 		"dropdownOptions": [{
-					"value": "Which permissions are required to enable backup for a VM?", "text": "Which permissions are required to enable backup for a VM?"
+					"value": "What permissions are required to enable VM backup?", "text": "What permissions are required to enable VM backup?"
 				},{
-					"value": "Which permissions are required for restoration", "text": "Which permissions are required for restoration" },{
+					"value": "What permissions are required for restore operation?", "text": "What permissions are required for restore operation?"
+				},{
 					"value": "dont_know_answer",
 					"text": "Other, don't know or not applicable"